logicxd/alfred-vscodediff/README.md

 # How To Use

-Download the latest `*.alfredworkflow` file from the [release page](https://github.com/logicxd/alfred-vscodediff/releases).
+Download the latest `VSCodeDiff.alfredworkflow` file from the [release page](https://github.com/logicxd/alfred-vscodediff/releases).
+Then just double click it to let Alfred install the workflow for you.

 Commands:
 * Use the keyword `VSCodeDiff` to perform the diff.